sarrubia/splitio-evaluator-ga/README.md

 ### Controlling jobs

-Having the job dependency and readding the ooutput a Github action's job can be enabled or not which gave us the capability to control workflows.
+Having the job dependency and fetching the output a Github action's job can be enabled or not which gave us the capability to control workflows.

 ```yaml
 on: [push]